sweetsylk/aquaticadventures/README.md

   breeding probability of 0.1
   max litter size 4

-disease slows animal down and if animal with disease is eaten then it becomes diseased itself
+disease slows animal down and if animal with disease is eaten then it becomes diseased itself + if 2 animals breed they will pass on disease

-warmer temperatures lead to faster processes
+warmer temperatures lead to faster processes: require more food don't move as much breed more often